mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 }
 ```

-This is a Nix "flake," which is a file that defines a set of Nix packages and applications.
+This is a Nix "flake," which defines a set of Nix packages and applications.

 So far, this is just a boilerplate skeleton of a Nix flake.
 Most of it is not worth discussing except this line: